AirClip User Guide

 - Show notifications: shows tray balloon notifications when recording starts or stops.
 On by default so new users get clear visual feedback.

 - Mini Deck stay on top: keeps the Mini Deck floating above other windows.
-This is the same as the Top checkbox inside the Mini Deck itself.
+This is the same as the Pin button inside the Mini Deck itself.

 - Disable Mini Deck tooltips: turns off the hover tooltips on Mini Deck buttons.
 Useful if the tooltips interfere with your workflow.